hashicorp/terraform-provider-bitbucket/README.md

 This provider will not take any PRs about the v1 apis that dont have v2 equivalents.
 Please only focus on v2 apis when adding new featues to this provider.

-There wil eventully be a blog post about the deprication of the v1 APIs.